tijptjik/FEWD_1.0/lesson8/slides.md

 <aside class="notes">Kit (60 - 90 Min)</aside>

 * **@font-face**
-* CSS technique that downloads a font file and uses it for displaying the font properly
+* CSS technique that downloads a font file for displaying the font properly
 * Easiest way is to go to Google Web Fonts and use the fonts they host
   * [Google Fonts](http://www.google.com/webfonts)
 * Other resources